mt2h/reto-zebrands/README.md

 ### Test API REST in Cluster Minikube of Kubernetes

-there are 3 files that must be executed in order in **k8s folder**:
+there are 4 files that must be executed in order in **k8s folder**:

 - Repository:
 	+ k8s:
 		- 1-namespace.yaml: set namespace project, the name is: ""zebrands"
 		- 2-database.yaml: set service database with persistent volume
+ 		- 3-api-rest.yaml: set API REST depends of database
+ 		- 4-ingress-rules.yaml: Rules Load Balancer with Nginx Rules

 ```bash
 #Step 1